eclipse-sumo/sumo/README.md

 Where to get it
 ---------------

-You can download SUMO from SourceForge via our [downloads site](https://sumo.dlr.de/wiki/Downloads).
+You can download SUMO via our [downloads site](https://sumo.dlr.de/wiki/Downloads).

 As the program is still under development and is extended continuously, we advice you to use the latest sources from our GitHub repository.
 Using a command line client